5 Ways You’re Accidentally Enabling Your Cat’s Bad Behavior

 #3 – Giving in

 Giving in is the quickest way to reinforce your cat’s bad habits.
 Cats learn by testing the waters and assessing the results.
-If your cat discovers that she has benefited from the behavior, you can bet she’ll try again.
-Be careful to not give positive attention to your cat when she’s behaving in ways you don’t want to encourage.
+If your cat discovers she has benefited from the behavior, you can bet she’ll try again.
+Be careful not to give positive attention to your cat when she’s behaving in ways you don’t want to encourage.

 Related: